 In the best case scenario, your neighbors will be receptive and willing to work with you.
 However, if your conversation doesn’t go so well, it’s time to move on to the next step.
 Before you do, we recommend taking photos of the property and documenting each step you’ve taken so you have a quick-reference paper trail.

-You may not have an HOA, but if you do, calling them in to help you is a great next step.
-Homeowner’s Associations have rather strict rules on how homes that fall under their jurisdiction must be kept.
+If you have an HOA, call them.
+HOAs have rather strict rules on how homes that fall under their jurisdiction must be kept.
 If a home is in violation of the rules, the HOA can fine them and bring on legal action if necessary.

 For best results, review the HOA rules and include photos that prove your neighbor is violating an agreed upon code of conduct.
 Then the HOA can address the issue by whatever means they see fit.
 In some cases, they may send someone out to see the issue first hand and to talk to your neighbor about what needs to be done.
 If you don’t have an HOA or if this step doesn’t do the trick, move on to the next step.
 Once again, be sure to document your efforts.

-If the neighbor is a renter, contact the homeowner or landlord:
+If the neighbor who is hurting your property value is a renter, contact their landlord.

 When renters sign a lease, they agree to keep the property in a certain condition.
 If they fail to do so or violate the lease in any way, landlords can take legal action.
 Keep this in mind if you find out the neighbor you’re dealing with is a renter.